junxit/us-congress-bills-116/metadata.md

 - 2019-06-28 — Message on Senate action sent to the House.
 - 2019-06-28 — Received in the House.
 - 2019-06-28 — Referred to the House Committee on Natural Resources.
+- 2019-07-03 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2019-12-05 — Committee Consideration and Mark-up Session Held.
+- 2019-12-05 — Ordered to be Reported by the Yeas and Nays: 22 - 10.
+- 2019-12-05 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2020-05-22 — Placed on the Union Calendar, Calendar No. 338.
+- 2020-05-22 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-422.
+- 2020-05-22 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-422.